Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ### What does it mean for software to be installed?

 To run software on a Linux command line, the software must both exist, and be accessible by a relative or absolute path.
 When you do not provide a path to the software it is assumed that the software can be found in one of the locations defined in the `$PATH` variable.
-Lets demonstrate what happens when we remove these paths from the `$PATH` variable.
+Let's demonstrate what happens when we remove these paths from the `$PATH` variable.

 ```shell